Healthy Homes Assessment Korokoro

 Draught Stopping Korokoro

-Draughts may lead to less temperature in households.
-A draughty home is more expensive to heat, which results in wasting money and energy.
+Draughts increase the likelihood of low temperatures inside households.
+A draughty house is more expensive to heat, which means wasting money and energy.

 What are unreasonable gaps or holes?

-There is no need to block gaps or holes in the building.
-For example, tiny gaps around doors and windows could be necessary to allow for movement within the structure as the house warms and cools so that they are able to be closed and opened rather than being stuck.
-We will check all windows and doors as part of our Healthy Homes assessment of your rental property.
+There is no need to cover up gaps or holes that are part of the building.
+For example, tiny gaps around doors and windows could be required to allow for movement within the building as the household warms and cools in order to let them be shut and opened, rather than securing.
+We will check every window and door as part of our Healthy Homes assessment of your rental property.

 draught stopping building inspections